Great Customer Service Tips for Yoga Student Loyalty

 • Will you provide mats and accessories (I strongly recommend you do)?

-• Will you ask students to clean the mats your provide and put them away (I recommend you don’t – yes I’ve been to a studio where I had to clean the mat and put it away.
+• Will you ask students to clean the mats you provide and put them away (I recommend you don’t – yes, I’ve been to a studio where I had to clean the mat and put it away.
 I haven’t been back).

 • Consider tea service after class – or some brief social-oriented winding down.
 Don’t herd everyone in and out because your classes are scheduled too closely together.